sudo(8) — Linux manual page

 to relay job control signals between the user's terminal and the

 pty the command is being run in.
-This makes it possible to suspend
+This makes it possible to

-1.9.14 and above when using the sudoers policy.
+versions 1.9.14 and above when using the sudoers policy.

-If no pty is used, sudo calls fork(2), sets up the execution
+If no pty is used, sudo, calls fork(2), sets up the execution

 environment as described above, and uses the execve(2) system call

 to run the command in the child process.
-The main sudo process
+The main sudo, process

 waits until the command has completed, then passes the command's

-exit status to the security policy's close function, as well as the
+exit status to the security policy's close function, as well as

-special case, if the policy plugin does not define a close
+a special case, if the policy plugin does not define a close

-the sudoers policy.
+1.9.14 when using the sudoers policy.

 On systems that use PAM, the security policy's close function is